DanielaCe18/FAT32/README.md

 # My_OS FAT32 Filesystem

-## 📖 Project Overview
+## 📖Project Overview
 My_OS is a custom operating system featuring a lightweight and efficient FAT32 filesystem implemented in Rust.
-This project demonstrates a modular approach to filesystem design, ensuring compatibility with embedded systems through the `no_std` environment.
 The FAT32 implementation supports basic file operations, memory allocation, and system calls.

 ## 📂 Project Structure
 The project follows a modular design for clarity and maintainability: